clhenrick/web3_projects/02_data-scramble/notes.md

 ###To Do:
 * debug leaflet js to create pop-ups for the GeoJSON markers.

-* Create a GUI that lets the user "unlock" their real data to see where they actually have been by entering a keycode.

 * Create an animation effect in Leaflet where orginial data points transition to scrambled data points or vice versa.

+* add more GUI elements.
+  eg: how scrambled data could be used by facebook / twitter / flickr,
+      lets the user "unlock" their real data to see where they actually have been by entering a keycode.

+* look into OpenSignals App.